 Since times immemorial (a few decades ago), the vast majority of games evolved into video games and the dream of living into one blossomed.
-Quests for complex rules and winning strategies twisted and shifting into quests for immersion which also evolved into maximum entertainment with friends.
+Quests for complex rules and winning strategies twisted and shifted into quests for immersion which also evolved into maximum entertainment with friends.
 Or competitive gameplay and tournaments and esports, with fixed rules.

 We are at a strange time in history.
 We are oversaturated by games.
 Games on the street, games at home, games on the computer, games on consoles, games on phones, games at work, games on weekends.
 And yet we always keep in mind that clear line that separates us from the game world.
 We sometimes step inside it but we always come back and the only thing we remember from those games are fragmented memories of silliness or winning strategies.